lucashu1/link-prediction/README.md

 Have a look at the `load_data()` function in `input_data.py` for an example.

+In this forked repository, we load social network data (Facebook).
+The original dataset can be found here: https://snap.stanford.edu/data/egonets-Facebook.html.

-In this example, we load citation network data (Cora, Citeseer or Pubmed).
+The original GAE code also loads citation network data (Cora, Citeseer or Pubmed).
 The original datasets can be found here: http://linqs.cs.umd.edu/projects/projects/lbc/ and here (in a different format): https://github.com/kimiyoung/planetoid

-You can specify a dataset as follows:
+You can specify one of the original datasets as follows:

 ```bash
 python train.py --dataset citeseer